gvwilson/sensibleadventures/nardica/nardica.md

 ## Chapter 5

-"I will *not* go *anywhere* without more curry powder!"
+"I will *not* go *anywhere* until I've done some shopping!"
-Aunt Naggie said emphatically.
+Aunt Naggie said emphatically, straightening her back like a soldier expecting to be shot.
 "Because if I do,
 you'll be the first one to complain."
-She crossed her arms and straightened her back like a soldier waiting to be shot.

 For a moment Iffy was sure Uncle Jack would explode at her again, but to her surprise he back down.